 Online learning platforms such as EdApp, facilitate creating comprehensive supported study plans, that cover a variety of topics, with the use of state-of-the-art learning tools.
 EdApp, a top free online learning platform, provides unique possibilities in all-in-one learning solutions tailored to corporate environments.
 Unlike other learning management systems, EdApp is available on mobile devices without compromising any of its features.
 As such, it provides flexible and student-oriented access to knowledge anytime, anywhere.
 EdApp also features an extensive ready-to-use course library geared towards several industries, including retail, hospitality, transport, or NGO.
 You are also free to create your courses from scratch – a collaboration with Canva gives you access to hundreds of customizable templates, which will turn your old static presentations into creative game-based courses.

 At EdApp, practice is solidly founded in theory and the majority of methods and tools used at EdApp are inspired by the concept of microlearning.
 Based on that, extensive learning support, aka instructional scaffolding, can be built.
 Several features come to the fore as main contributors, for instance, gamification, where knowledge is taken apart into small nuggets and organized into curiosity-inducing tests and games.
 Rapid Refresh is an easy-to-apply tool, that has been designed to boost the knowledge retention rates among learners through quizzes and games.
 Similarly, Brain Boost applies the concept of spaced repetition, an evidence-based learning technique, by creating quizzes based on previously learned information, which improves memory retention.
 Peer support is one of the key ingredients of instructional scaffolding – research proves, that learning in a group, where individuals can benefit from the skills and expertise of their colleagues, improves the learning performance.
-EdApp facilitates communication and friendly competition through peer learning features, such as chats, point charts, badges, and much more.
+EdApp facilitates communication, collaborative learning, and friendly competition through peer learning features, such as chats, point charts, badges, and much more.